What does .IO mean and why is it popular?

 Technically speaking, .IO is a country code top-level domain (ccTLD) for British Indian Ocean Territory – similar to .US for the United States, .UK for the United Kingdom, .DE for Germany and .CN for China.
 However, unlike these ccTLDs, .IO is considered “open”, meaning anyone can register a .IO domain name (for a fee), not just entities of British Indian Ocean Territory.

-In fact, this particular domain name extension is used regularly for websites unrelated to the British Indian Ocean Territory, particularly in the technology industry.
-This is attributed to the fact that in computer science IO or I/O is a commonly used abbreviation for input/output – and has thus been used by a number of application programming interfaces, video gaming organisations and other online/technological services.
+In fact, this particular domain name extension is used regularly for websites unrelated to British Indian Ocean Territory, particularly in the technology industry.
+This is attributed to the fact that in computer science IO or I/O is a commonly used abbreviation for input/output – and has thus been used by a number of application programming interfaces, video gaming organizations, and other online/technological services.

 In addition to the tech affiliation, there are a number of other reasons why .IO TLDs are increasingly popular, including: